Make a complaint

 All of the super funds involved with Shield and First Guardian continue to operate and are likely to pay any money AFCA awards.
 Only one of the financial advice businesses that sold Shield or First Guardian to investors is still operating at the time of writing (Interprac).
 Interprac was involved with about half of all the people who invested in Shield and First Guardian.
 Successful AFCA complaints against the other advice businesses, which have shut down, will likely not get paid by those businesses.

 If the advice business does not pay you after AFCA has taken reasonable steps to make them pay, you can apply for compensation from the Compensation Scheme of Last Resort (CSLR).
-The CSLR provides compensation of up to $150,000 per person to eligible consumers who have an unpaid determination from AFCA relating to certain types of complaints, including personal financial advice provided to retail clients about superannuation
+The CSLR provides compensation of up to $150,000 per person to eligible consumers who have an unpaid determination from AFCA relating to certain types of complaints, including personal financial advice provided to retail clients about superannuation.

 Find out more about how to make a claim to the CSLR.